sunix/old-jekyll-blog.sunix.org/_posts/2024-07-09-email-migration.md

 When I first attempted to migrate my emails using IMAP with Thunderbird, I encountered several issues:
 - **Inefficiency**: The process was slow and could not detect duplicate emails.
 - **Crashes**: Thunderbird crashed frequently, and resuming the migration from the last point was not straightforward.
-- **Label Issues**: Gmail labels are seen as folders in IMAP, but folders are not tags.
-If an email had multiple Gmail tags, it appeared as multiple emails in different folders in IMAP.
+- **Label Issues**: Gmail labels are seen as folders in IMAP, but folders are not labels.
+If an email had multiple Gmail labels, it appeared as multiple emails in different folders in IMAP.

 ## The Solution: Using mnIMAPSync by Marc Nuri